-Changes in the political climate finally allowed her acceptance into the Writer's Union, but following World War II, there was an official decree banning publication of her poetry and Andrey Zhadanov, the Secretary of the Central Committee, expelled her from the Writer's Union, calling her “half nun, half harlot".
+Changes in the political climate finally allowed Akhmatova acceptance into the Writers’ Union; but, following World War II, there was an official decree banning the publication of her poetry and Andrey Zhadanov, the Secretary of the Central Committee, expelled her from the Writers’ Union, calling her “half nun, half harlot.”
 Her son, Lev, was arrested in 1949 and held in jail until 1956.
 To try to win his release, Akhmatova wrote poems in praise of Stalin and the government, but it was of no use.
-Later she requested that these poems not appear in her collected works.
+Later, she requested that these poems not appear in her collected works.
 She began writing and publishing again in 1958, but with heavy censorship.
-Young poets like Joseph Brodsky flocked to her.
+Young poets, like Joseph Brodsky, flocked to her.
 To them, she represented a link with the pre-Revolutionary past which had been destroyed by the Communists.

-Though Akhmatova was frequently confronted with official goverment opposition to her work during her lifetime, she was deeply loved and lauded by the Russian people, in part because she did not abandon her country during difficult political times.
-Her most accomplished works, Requiem (which was not published in its entirety in Russia until 1987) and Poem Without a Hero, are reactions to the horror of the Stalinist Terror, during which time she endured artistic repression as well as tremendous personal loss.
+Though Akhmatova was frequently confronted with official government opposition to her work during her lifetime, she was deeply loved and lauded by the Russian people—in part because she did not abandon her country during difficult political times.
+Her most accomplished works, Requiem (which was not published in its entirety in Russia until 1987) and Poem Without a Hero, are reactions to the horrors of the Stalinist terror.
+During Joseph Stalin’s regime, Akhmatova endured artistic repression, as well as tremendous personal loss.